gematik/DEMIS-Development-Cluster/are/applications/README.md

 # applications

-Module responsible for deploying the DEMIS Services Helm Charts in a Kubernetes Cluster.
+Module responsible for deploying the ARE Services Helm Charts in a Kubernetes Cluster.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements